uzh/katts/src/eval/readme.txt

-For the ISWC'13 publication we ran the following evaluation scripts:
+For the SSWS 2013 publication we ran the following evaluation scripts:

 eval.opengov2001months.sh
 eval.srBenchQ3charleyDay.sh